camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 #### config.tf

-This file contains the [backend](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) and [provider](https://developer.hashicorp.com/terraform/language/providers/configuration) configuration.

-Meaning where to store the [Terraform state](https://developer.hashicorp.com/terraform/language/state) and which providers to use, their versions, and potential credentials.
+This file contains the [backend](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) and [provider](https://developer.hashicorp.com/terraform/language/providers/configuration) configuration, meaning where to store the [Terraform state](https://developer.hashicorp.com/terraform/language/state) and which providers to use, their versions, and potential credentials.

 The important part of `config.tf` is the initialization of two AWS providers, as you need one per region and this is a limitation by AWS given everything is scoped to a region.